 Gallery #759, American Wing

-In my composition, the dramatic bend of Cole's river casts an inverted reflection, an aerial view of the part of Rio Grande river with Trump's proposed border wall.
-AR text, videos, and images of migrant rafts spill over the painting's gilded borders.
+In Park’s composition, notions of water and flow are highly present.
+In selecting the three iconic paintings by American 19C masters at the Met, Park gave particular consideration to those with strong presence of water in their respective compositions, upon which to overlay digital compositions of her own that weave together images of Central American migrants attempting to cross the U.S. border via rivers.
+Here, the dramatic bend of Cole's river casts an inverted reflection, an aerial view of the part of Rio Grande river with Trump's proposed border wall.
+AR text, videos, and images of migrant rafts spill over the painting's (and America’s) gilded borders.

 Gallery #767, American Wing